At least 24 Venezuelan security officers killed in US operation to capture Maduro, officials say

 In the days since Maduro's ouster, Trump and top administration officials have raised anxiety around the globe that the operation could mark the beginning of a more expansionist U.S. foreign policy in the Western Hemisphere.
 The president in recent days has renewed his calls for an American takeover of the Danish territory of Greenland for the sake of U.S. security interests and threatened military action on Colombia for facilitating the global sale of cocaine, while his top diplomat declared the communist government in Cuba is “in a lot of trouble.”

-Trump has said that his administration will now “run” Venezuela policy and would press the country's leaders to open its vast oil reserves to American energy companies.
+Trump administration officials have said his administration will now “run” Venezuela policy and would press the country's leaders to open its vast oil reserves to American energy companies.

 Colombia’s Foreign Affairs Minister Rosa Villavicencio said Tuesday she’ll meet with the U.S. Embassy’s charge d’affaires in Bogota to present him with a formal complaint over the recent threats issued by the United States.